-In mid-2012, Mr S was approached by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates, whilst he was working abroad.
-The initial contact was by a representative of Caledonian in the villa where he was staying with other ex-services personnel.
-The representative arranged for colleagues to meet him when he was back home in the UK.
-His ongoing contact took place by phone, email and in person.
-The representatives made promises of providing a higher return on his pension than Mr S' current scheme.
+In or around late 2012, Mr S was contacted by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
+The representative made promises of providing a better return on his pension than Mr S' current scheme.
 As a result, Mr S transferred his armed forces pension to an Options SIPP.